CareerExplorer’s step-by-step guide on how to become a registered nurse.

-The CCNE accredits Bachelor’s and Master’s programs in nursing.
-The ACEN accredits the entire spectrum of nursing programs: Diploma, Associate’s, Bachelor’s, and Master’s.
+The CCNE accredits Bachelor’s/Master’s Degrees in Nursing.
+The ACEN accredits the entire spectrum of nursing programs: Diploma, Associate, Bachelor’s, and Master’s.

-• Transitions into Practice (opportunities to apply classroom learning in real life clinical healthcare settings)
+- Transitions into Practice (applying classroom learning in real life settings)

-• Nursing Management of Patient Care (development of patient advocacy skills)
+- Nursing Management of Patient Care (patient advocacy skills)

-• Professional Issues in Nursing (legal, ethical dilemmas; healthcare leadership conflicts; healthcare policies)
+- Professional Issues in Nursing (legal/ethical dilemmas; conflicts; policies)